bogdanbabych/A4TCT_iued_uni-heidelberg_de/index.md

 ![Image](/assets/img/TTC-logo02-22.12.50.png)

-The Department of Translation, Communication and Technology is founded in 2020 with an aim to develop understanding of the technological impact on translation process.
+The Department of Translation, Communication and Technology has been founded in 2020 with an aim to develop understanding of the technological impact on translation process.